 If you are reading this article and you suffer from a subluxing sternoclavicular joint you do not need us to tell you how difficult it is to manage the painful aspect of this condition.
 Often times a patient will tell us that despite having an MRI report and an “explanation,” for what is wrong with them, doctors have not been able to use this information to help them beyond their eventual failed recommendations of physical therapy, cortisone injections, and various pain relief medications.

-In this article, we will present the evidence for Prolotherapy, a regenerative medicine injection technique, that will help restore stability in the sternoclavicular joint and help prevent future subluxations.
+In this article, we will present the evidence for Prolotherapy, a regenerative medicine injection technique, that can help restore stability in the sternoclavicular joint and help prevent future subluxations.